Best car insurance companies in New Jersey

 How to find the best car insurance in New Jersey

 Because New Jersey is mostly urban, the state has a high population density and more cars on the road.
 That means car accidents are more likely, which is reflected in the higher-than-average auto insurance premiums.
 To find coverage that works for your needs and budget, there are some steps you can take.

 Consider minimum insurance requirements in New Jersey

 New Jersey takes a unique approach to car insurance requirements.
 The state offers two options for minimum required coverage: the basic policy and the standard policy.
-Basic policies include just property damage liability and personal injury protection (PIP) coverage and come with the option to purchase bodily injury liability coverage.
+Basic policies include just a level of property damage liability per accident and personal injury protection (PIP) coverage and come with the option to purchase bodily injury liability coverage.
 If you choose a basic policy, your ability to add other coverage types could be limited.
 Standard policies include bodily injury liability, property damage liability and PIP and also come with a broader range of optional endorsements to choose from.
 Understanding New Jersey’s car insurance laws could help you decide if you need to purchase more coverage than just the minimum required.

 Consider lender requirements